 Without hesitation, Captain Mayne flew to the remote coastal town of Puerto Cabeza on the Miskito Coast and was greeted with open arms by the people of Nicaragua whom were excited and anxious to participate in the Captain’s project.
 Captain Mayne spent a few months going from town to town holding meetings with the locals explaining the project, and most importantly telling them how they will be involved through jobs that would create opportunity for many in an area in need of such.
 In unprecedented time, Captain Mayne obtained the first ever exclusive agreements to locate, recover, process, and ship these sunken treasure logs and struck a deal to lease with the option to purchase an idled sawmill located in the village of Lamlya.
 It wasn’t long before the sound of turning saw mill blades being operated by local employees began to transform the area.
 These Indigenous community members were now locating, recovering and processing these sunken historical logs at our new saw mill and providing for their families.

-We also got back on track with what got us interested in the Miskito Coast in the first place and we are 90 percent construction complete of a woodworking school and workshop to train disabled and wheelchair bound former spiny lobster divers the art of woodworking.
-This facility will enable them to provide for themselves and their families and this is truly one of the best parts of our adventure.
+We also got back on track with what got us interested in the Miskito Coast in the first place and we recently opened our woodworking school and workshop to train disabled and wheelchair bound former spiny lobster divers the art of woodworking.
+This facility is now enabling them to provide for themselves and their families.
+We have planted thousands of Mahogany trees and dug many water wells that now provide clean drinking water for many families.
+This is truly the most meaningful part of our adventure.